Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Introduction

-A variety of mathematical models for collective cell migration driven by non-local environmental sensing have been proposed in the last twenty years -- e.g. see the review~\citep{chen2020mathematical} and references therein.
+A variety of mathematical models for cell migration driven by non-local environmental sensing have been proposed in the last twenty years -- e.g. see the review~\citep{chen2020mathematical} and references therein.
 The majority of these models rely on the assumption that cells in the population share the same cytoskeletal properties, which do not evolve in time, and thus sense the surrounding environment by means of surface extensions of the same fixed size.
 In view of the above biological background, this is clearly a simplification that limits the domain of application of these models and their outputs.

-To overcome such a simplification, building upon previous work on phenotype-structured models of cell movement reviewed in~\citep{lorenzi2024phenotype}, in this paper we generalise the non-local kinetic modelling approach of~\citep{loy2020kinetic,loy2020modelling} by developing a modelling framework wherein a population of migrating cells is structured by a continuous phenotypic variable that captures variability in structural properties of the cytoskeleton.
+To overcome such a simplification, building upon previous work on phenotype-structured models of cell movement reviewed in~\citep{lorenzi2024phenotype}, in this article we generalise the non-local kinetic modelling approach of~\citep{loy2020kinetic,loy2020modelling} by developing a modelling framework wherein a population of migrating cells is structured by a continuous phenotypic variable that captures variability in structural properties of the cytoskeleton.
 Cells with different values of the phenotypic variable form surface projections of different length and can then probe the surrounding environment over regions of different sizes.
+As a result, in contrast to~\citep{loy2020kinetic,loy2020modelling}, the integration domain for the non-locality in the model considered here is non-constant, as it depends on the phenotypic variable.